PINTO0309/onnx2tf/README.md

     When --input_tflite_file_path is specified, this runs SavedModel inference plus SavedModel vs input TFLite output comparison and emits `<model_name>_saved_model_validation_report.json`.
+    If split SavedModels are emitted, they are executed sequentially in split-manifest order before comparison.

   -coton, --check_onnx_tf_outputs_sample_data_normalization
     norm: Validate using random data normalized to the range 0.0 to 1.0